Tiwahe Foundation Announces American Indian Family Empowerment Grant Recipients

-(Oct.
-24, 2013) - The Tiwahe Foundation is honored to announce that at their Board meeting October 8, 2013 twelve grants were awarded to Native American individuals in the Twin Cities seven county metro area through its American Indian Family Empowerment Program (AIFEP).
+(July 10, 2013) — The Tiwahe Foundation is honored to announce that at their Board meeting June 11, 2013 ten grants were awarded to Native American individuals in the Twin Cities seven county metro area through its American Indian Family Empowerment Program (AIFEP).
 This program awards $70,000-$80,000 annually to American Indian individuals and families seeking financial resources to achieve their goals, shape their future and make positive contributions to their community through three priority areas: Economic Self-sufficiency; Education and Cultural Connections.

 Grants range from $500 to $2,500—enough to make a significant impact on grantees and the community and contributing to the self-determination of individuals.
-Individuals received awards in the following focus areas:
+During the May grant round individuals received awards in the following focus areas:

 Goal 1: Preserving and Renewing Native Cultural Connections